 Student Life Assistants

 The Offices of the Associate Dean of Students and the Director of Resident Life & Student Services welcome students from all over the United States and assist with adjustment to a new culture, a new language and a new learning experience.
-The Associate Dean of Students, Cynthia Bomben, is aided by a Director of Residence Life and Student Services, Alvin Mangosing, along with a staff of Student Life Assistants, each of whom, having graduated from college and having lived in Rome, is a mature, invaluable resource to students.
+The Associate Dean of Students, Cynthia Bomben, is aided by the Director of Resident Life & Student Services, Alvin Mangosing, along with a staff of Student Life Assistants, each of whom, having graduated from college and having lived in Rome, is a mature, invaluable resource to students.

 The Student Life Assistants for the current academic year are:

-Student Life Assistants for the upcoming academic year 2013–2014 are: Mitchell Catalano (Loyola University Chicago), Timothy Bertucci (Loyola University Chicago), Chandni Patel (St. Louis University), Anna Springer (Loyola University Chicago), Russell Gonzalez (Loyola University Chicago), and Jennifer Ruffing (Loyola University Chicago).
+Student Life Assistants for academic year 2013–2014 are Mitchell Catalano (Loyola University Chicago), Timothy Bertucci (Loyola University Chicago), Chandni Patel (St. Louis University), Anna Springer (Loyola University Chicago), Russell Gonzalez (Loyola University Chicago), and Jennifer Ruffing (Loyola University Chicago).

 The responsibility of these offices extends to all facets of student life outside the immediate concerns of the Academic Office.
-Under the direction of the Director of Residence Life and Student Services, the JFRC provides such general university services as counseling and guidance, housing, health and food services, recreation and student activities.
+Under their auspices, the JFRC provides such general university services as counseling and guidance, housing, health and food services, recreation and student activities.

 The special character of the JFRC program, however, adds another dimension to the function of the offices of Student Life, namely, the enrichment of the student's foreign study experience.
 Advice is given about the adventures of life in a foreign country and use of a foreign language, travel, exploration of the European historical and artistic heritage, and an appreciation of cultural differences.